RaidAbdullah/pdsnd_github/README.md

 3-washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I would like to give credit to the great team of udacity that helps me during the project